cap-js/docs/cds/types.md

 # Built-in Types

-The following table lists the built-in types available to all CDS models:
+The following table lists the built-in types available to all CDS models.
+In addition to that, there are common reuse types and aspects provided through [`@sap/cds/common`](common).

 | CDS Type | Remarks | ANSI SQL <sup>(1)</sup> |